May the Fourth Be With You - New Beginnings - Happy Birthday To Me - The Do's and Don’ts of getting older.

 I just took a long overdue weeklong trip to Colorado with a close friend.
 I tried to take photos to capture the amazing sight of The Rocky Mountains, clean city streets and jarringly friendly encounters with the residents there, many transplants from NYC.
 Photos and words can do no justice to the feeling of joy and renewal I got from that trip, an example of doing something different.

 Do take risks, try new things; it’s never too late!
-Though turning 45 in a few weeks I still feel just as curious as I did back then, but now it’s tempered with knowledge and experience to make hopefully better choices to reap bigger and better rewards.
+Though turning 45 in a few weeks I still feel just as curious as I did back as a curious youth, but now it’s tempered with knowledge and experience to make hopefully better choices to reap bigger and better rewards.
 I see people younger and people older than me doing amazing things, however glorified or mundane.
 The amazement is that they are DOING it.
 Follow your inner Yoda.

 We all come from the creative source of the universe.
 Understand and use that power.